 Somewhere to chill

-Some kids might prefer to sit down and read a book; others might like to lay down and play with toys.
+Some kids might prefer to sit down and read a book; others might like to lay down and cuddle something soft like a Jellycat Bunny or play with toys.
 Whatever their outlet, make it comfortable by providing big floor pillows, cosy teepees, bedroom canopies and soft floor rugs.
 Bean bags are also an excellent idea for helping kids feel comfortable and secure.